ArenKDesai/Aren-s-Notes/graphics shaders.md

 ### Vertex Processing Unit
 This processes each vertex independently.
 It operates like a simple function.
 The input is a vertex with info, including attributes from the host program, and the output is the vertex with more info and attributes.
 Typically, this information is **screen-space position**, vertex-lit color, and the screen-space normal.

+This information is interpolated for a triangle and sent to the rasterizer.